pankajsen29/VaxiNationMicroservices/README.md

 ***Steps to use mongodb container along with our API container***:

-1.create a network:
+1. Create a network:

 docker network create vaccineapiservicenetwork

-2.Then run the mongo db container along with the network name:
+2. Then run the mongo db container along with the network name:

 docker run -d --rm --name mongo -p 27017:27017 -v mongodbdata:/data/db -e MONGO_INITDB_ROOT_USERNAME=mongodbadmin -e MONGO_INITDB_ROOT_PASSWORD=Pass#word1 --network=vaccineapiservicenetwork mongo

+Note:

+-d: detached mode, means that a Docker container runs in the background of the terminal.
+It does not receive input or display output.

+--rm: Docker removes the anonymous volumes associated with the container when the container is removed.

+-p 27017:27017: means port 27017 on the local machine will be mapped to port 27017 in the container.

-3.Now run the container of the application: (notice how the MongoDbSettings are passed)
+3. Now run the container of the application: (notice how the MongoDbSettings are passed)

 docker run -it --rm -p 8080:80 -e MongoDbSettings:Host=mongo -e MongoDbSettings:Password=Pass#word1 --network=vaccineapiservicenetwork vaccineinfoapiimage:v1

-4.Then test the API:
+4. Then test the API:

 GET: http://localhost:8080/api/v1/vaccines